EXPLAIN

 The time spent in the Sort

-operator is almost an order of magnitude lower.
+operator is significantly reduced, nearly by an order of magnitude.
 The Sort

 operator takes the LIMIT

-clause, because less query result data needs to be serialized for returning it to the client.
+clause, as less result data needs to be serialized for client return.

 operator.
 Running the query with LIMIT 10000